Swaraj911/Azure--Manage-Subscriptions-and-RBAC/README.md

 - An active Azure subscription
 - Azure Portal access

-## Steps to Manage Subscriptions and RBAC Lab
+## Steps to Manage Subscriptions and RBAC

 ### Step 1: Implement Management Groups
 1. Sign in to the Azure portal- [https://portal.azure.com].